stlink-org/stlink/stlinkv1_macosx_driver/README.md

 reboot the system!

+### OS X 10.11 El Capitan

-(Update from another user) FOR OS X 10.11 El Capitan: the Yosemite kext works for my 10.11.4.
+(Update from another user)

+For OS X 10.11 El Capitan: the Yosemite kext seems to work (tested on 10.11.04).